sina-naghipour/clean-architecture/docs/notes/stage-4.md

 now that we created this Repository of users where we can access data through it, we need to change our `AuthService` so that instead of static behavior, work with this `Repository` and do `dynamic` interaction with it based on user's request.

+important to note that we should separate error handling logic from our business logic.